baconbao/dsh-mermaid-preview-plugin/README.md

 This plugin uses Mermaid.ink to generate the diagram images directly: the browser builds a URL-safe base64 of the mermaid source and requests `<mermaidInkUrl>/svg/<b64>[?theme=dark]`, which returns an SVG.
-See <https://mermaid.ink> for the service details.
+See <https://github.com/jihchi/mermaid.ink> for the details.

 ## Installation